Product Review: Imagineer Systems’ mocha Pro

 I think mocha Pro is a move in the right direction, as it offers features from previously available software packages from Imagineer Systems, and eliminates the confusion that the previous lineup of applications may have caused.
 The software is very fast, and can help you get outstanding results.
 If you need a software that will help you in your rotoscoping and tracking needs, I would highly recommend mocha Pro.

-Sergio Aris Rosa [nemirc], is Sr. Staff Writer for the Renderosity Front Page News.
+Sergio Aris Rosa [nemirc], is a Sr. Staff Writer for the& Renderosity Front Page News.
 Sergio discusses on computer graphics software, animation techniques, and technology.
 He also hosts interviews with professionals in the animation and cinematography fields.
-You can follow him on Twitter, and if you want to see what he’s up to you can visit his blog.